braincxx/awesome-cv/README.md

 # 🛠️AWESOME-CV

 ## OpenCV with CUDA for Miniconda
-This section contains instructions for building OpenCV with CUDA support in a Miniconda environment.
+This section contains instructions for building OpenCV (version 4.10.0) with CUDA support (in guide CUDA and CUDA Toolkit Version 12.2) in a Miniconda environment on Ubuntu 20.04.2 LTS.
 If you need to leverage GPU acceleration for OpenCV on your system, follow this guide to compile OpenCV from source with CUDA enabled

 ### Requirements